Epic-Busta/PaperMC-Container/README.md

-# PaperMC Server for Containers (WORK IN PROGRESS)
+# PaperMC Server for Containers
 A Paper Minecraft server container with selectable garbage collectors.

-This might not work yet.
-I'm just ironing out any problems and I should really be testing these locally instead of pushing to the repo
 ## Features
 * Download and run any version of a Paper server .jar
 * Choose to automatically/prompt update to the latest version of paper on launch.
-* Pick between Aikar's G1 Flags, Andrew Steinborn's OpenJ9 tuned Gencon Flags or ShenandoahGC
+* Pick between Aikar's G1 Flags, Andrew Steinborn's OpenJ9 tuned Gencon Flags or Shenandoah GC

+## How to use this image
+This image can be pulled from the [Docker Hub](https://hub.docker.com/repository/docker/epicbusta/papermc-openj9).
+The tag defines the GC used.

+1. Mount /data to a directory where you want your server files on your drive (-v /serverfiles/go/here:/data)
+2. Set your variables.
+See the Variables section.

+Now you have a working Minecraft Server, running in a container.

+If you'd like to switch to a different garbage collector, just download the image using the desired tag and follow the instructions above.
+If you mount your volumes the same, you'll get the same server (map, plugins etc.) as before.

 ## Which GC (tag) do I use?
 Each one has benefits and drawbacks.
 If you still don't know, just use G1GC.